 Flicker Face HQ

-Flickr Faces HQ consists of 70,000 high quality images at 1024 resolution.
+Flickr Faces HQ consists of 70,000 high quality images with a resolution of 1024 pixels.
 The dataset includes more variations in terms of age, ethnicity, image background and also has better coverage of accessories such as eye glasses, hats etc. The images were crawled from Flickr and aligned automatically.
 It collects only those images that are under permissive license.
 Many filters are used to prune the set, and then Mechanical Turk allowed us to remove the occasional statues, paintings, or photos of photos.[24]

-Diverse fake Face dataset (DFFD)
+Diverse Fake Face Dataset (DFFD)

-DFFD contains 1,00,000 to 2,00,000 fake images generated by adopting respective state-of-the-art methods ( Pro GAN and style GAN methods).
-It contains 47.7 percent male photographs, 52.3 percent female images, and most of the sample’s range between 21 to 50 years old.
+Diverse Fake Face Dataset (DFFD) contains 1,00,000 to 2,00,000 fake images generated by adopting respective state-of-the-art methods ( Pro GAN and style GAN methods).
+It contains 47.7% percent male photographs, 52.3% female images, and most of the sample’s range between 21 to 50 years old.
 [25]

-CASIA- WEB Face
+CASIA- Web Face

 CASIA-Web Face (Chinese Academy of Sciences Institute of Automation) contains 10,000 subjects and 50,000 images.
 The data set was crawled from IMDB websites which contains 10,575 images of actors and actresses of (Internet Movie Database) IMDB.
 [26]